 "If you're going to dabble in the DC space, or even in the not-for-profit space, sponsors are going to see through that pretty quickly," says David Hinderstein, president of the Strategic Retirement Group, who partners with advisors to provide expertise in multiple sectors of the not-for-profit space, including universities, healthcare, and independent schools.
 "Partnering is what it's all about today.
 Having that kind of expertise on your team will help you win the client engagement, and more importantly provide your client with the solutions they need to succeed."

 "I've partnered with some very successful advisors all over the country.
 They are very knowledgeable, yet they don't understand the specific challenges faced by sponsors in the not-for-profit retirement plan space," he continues.
 "And so, they've come to realize that it's better to establish a partnership and get 50% of the business than 100% of nothing."

-DC Edge spoke with Hinderstein, Jason Chepenik, managing partner, Chepenik Financial, along with Matt Lasko, vice president, UBS Financial Advisors, and Bill Peragine, head of the Retirement Group at Morgan Stanley, four top retirement specialists, about establishing successful working partnerships with advisors and wealth managers.
+DC Edge spoke with Hinderstein, Jason Chepenik, managing partner, Chepenik Financial, along with Matt Lasko, vice president, UBS Financial Advisors, and Bill Peragine, Senior Vice President, the Retirement Group, four top retirement specialists, about establishing successful working partnerships with advisors and wealth managers.

 It Starts in Your Own Backyard

 DC advisors who want to pursue partnerships can start by building referrals with advisors at their own firms.
 Peragine has a wealth manager on his five-person team that usually brings in 401(k) business referrals from business owners and CFOs.